flutter/website/src/docs/cookbook/networking/update-data.md

 ## 2. Updating data over the internet

-In this example, let's update an album title to the [JSONPlaceholder][] using the [http.put()][] method
+In this example, you'll see how to update an album title to the [JSONPlaceholder][] using the [http.put()][] method

 <!-- skip -->